Friends Of Slain Ole Miss Student Ally Kostial Share Videos Of Her Enjoying Her Life

 — Kendall Downing (@kendall_downing) July 26, 2019

-Hannah Chauvin was one of Kosttial’s best friends.
+Hannah Chauvin was one of Kostial’s best friends.
 She pointed out how Kostial exudes joy in every photo and video clip.

 “Ally taught us how to look on the positive side of any situation.
 It’s an extremely traumatic time, an extremely devastating time.
 But also we just have to think, we’re just so lucky to have known Ally, so lucky that we spent so many great times with her.
 We have pictures and videos — all laughing, all smiling.”